 But, you can charge a premium for “Made in the USA” products.
 You’ll have the benefit of fast shipping, which your customers will love.

 It’s also easier to work closely with the supplier and develop a more personal relationship.

 We’ve got a whole post about finding American dropship suppliers.

-If anything, this proposed move by the US government to leave the UPU has revealed the problem with having all your eggs in one basket.
+If anything, the US threat to leave the UPU and the resulting changes have revealed the problem with having all your eggs in one basket.

 If all your customers are in the US, you’re going to be hit hardest by these potential changes to shipping from China.

 Now’s a good time to start diversifying your market.